aws-samples/aws-elastic-beanstalk-deployment-workflow/README.md

 * Service Catalog Portfolio containing following Service Catalog Product
   * [sc-elasticbeanstalk](sc-elasticbeanstalk)

-Note: The "Launch Stack" button is not working, since the specified artifact bucket is not public.
-If you want to run this solution in your own account, use the options described in [CICD](CICD)!
-TODO - Fix this for public release!
+If you want more flexibility with a CICD deployment, use the options described in [CICD](CICD)!

 This process deploys the solution in a single account.
 If the solution should be distributed across multiple accounts, further infrastructure is needed.
 [Service Catalog Tools](https://service-catalog-tools-workshop.com/tools.html) could assist in this case.